Prevent is part of the Government’s Counter Terrorism Strategy known as CONTEST.

 Threat levels are designed to give a broad indication of the likelihood of a terrorist attack.
 The national definitions for each threat level are detailed below.
-The current UK threat level for international terrorism is: SEVERE.
-This means that a terrorist attack is 'highly likely'.
+The current UK threat level for international terrorism is: SUBSTANTIAL.
+This means that a terrorist attack is a 'strong possibility'.
 It is not set at this level to panic anyone however, it does highlight to us how necessary it is for us to be aware of Prevent, and the need to support and safeguard vulnerable people within our community.

 - LOW means an attack is unlikely.

 - MODERATE means an attack is possible, but not likely